george0st/qgate-model/docs/usecases.md

    - with detail e.g. relation to other party, type of relation, etc.
  - **UC006: Get list of events for relevant party**
    - with detail e.g. event action - login, show contract detail, change contact information, etc.

+Note: The feature store concept is based on feature sets (tables with key-value structure) which can be joined via feature vectors (views).